alexirpan/alexirpan.github.io/_posts/2019-01-29-alphastar-part2.markdown

 attention vectors over its inputs.
 {: .centered }

   I'm not sure why this is helpful.
-My current guess is that because StarCraft involves controlling many units in concert, and the number of units changes over the game, a pointer network is a more natural network architecture.
+My guess is that StarCraft involves controlling many units in concert, and the number of units changes over the game, making a pointer network a more natural network architecture.

 * The model then uses a centralized value baseline, linking a counterfactual policy gradient algorithm for multi-agent learning ([Foerster et al, AAAI 2018](https://www.cs.ox.ac.uk/people/shimon.whiteson/pubs/foersteraaai18.pdf)).